-Having a busted pipe is one of the worst fears as a homeowner, luckily you found Reliant Plumbing.
-We’ve all heard horror stories of flooded basements, caved in ceilings, and damaged walls.
-In Austin, we understand this all too well after the multiple catastrophic snow storms of 2021 and 2023 in Texas.
+A busted pipe is one of the worst fears as a homeowner, luckily you found Reliant Plumbing.
+We’ve all heard horror stories of caved in ceilings, flooded homes and damaged walls.
+We understand this all too well after the multiple catastrophic snow storms of 2021 and 2023 in Texas.
 Fortunately, Reliant plumbers are extremely experienced in repairing broken pipes.
-We can send a licensed plumber out quickly, cost effectively, and with as little disruption to your home.
+We can send a reliant plumber out quickly, with little disruption to your home.
 We are now open locally in San Antonio, and we continue to service our Austin, Westlake, and Bastrop neighbors.
 Call Reliant Plumbing to see if we service your area.

 Do You Have Busted Pipes?